Close

 Documents Your Sponsor Must Provide

-• Company Commercial License: Current Kuwaiti business registration
+• Company Commercial License: Current Kuwaiti business registration demonstrating legal operating status

-• Previous Sponsorship Record: If applicable, history of successful visa sponsorships
+• Previous Sponsorship Record: If applicable, history of successful visa sponsorships demonstrating good standing with immigration authorities

 Nationality-Specific Additional Documents

-Certain passport holders require supplementary documentation:
+Certain passport holders require supplementary documentation to process Kuwait business visas:

-• Filipino Nationals: Verified employment contract with UAE employer
+• Filipino Nationals: Verified employment contract with UAE employer showing at least 6 months tenure, salary certificate from current employer

 Processing Times and Fees Breakdown